eahrold/AHLaunchCtl/README.md

 }];
 ```

-##Load Job
+####Load Job
-simply load a job, this is good for one off jobs you need executed.
+Simply load a job, this is good for one off jobs you need executed.
-It will not create a launchd file, but run the specified launchd job as long as the user in logged in (for LaunchAgents) or until the system is rebooted (LaunchDaemons)
+It will not create a launchd file, but it will run the specified launchd job as long as the user in logged in (for LaunchAgents) or until the system is rebooted (LaunchDaemons).
 ```objective-c
 AHLaunchJob* job = [AHLaunchJob new];
 ...(build the job as you would for adding one)...